 Chasers Bar and Grille on Gorham Street and the Blue Velvet Lounge on Gilman Street are also places that were recommended to me and when I was walking around after the game they both seemed pretty crowded, but not sloppy or anything like that.

 The student section was not nearly as raucous as I expected until the second half.
-On defensive possessions there was pretty much no noise being made in the first half, and it was a bit disappointing.
-In fact a group of Purdue students compiled three rows at the very top of the arena, and they were making a similar amount of noise when the Boilermakers were on defense.
+On defensive possessions, there was pretty much no noise being made in the first half, and it was a bit disappointing.
+In fact, a group of Purdue students compiled three rows at the very top of the arena, and they were making a similar amount of noise when the Boilermakers were on defense.

 The crowd knows when to get behind their team, but don’t necessarily do so in a big way.
 I know against teams that are better than Purdue, the Kohl Center is a lot louder.
 Still, the fans could have been much more involved in the game in the first half.
 When the Badgers were down and trying to gain momentum, though, the Kohl Center got loud.
 They sensed when they needed to be on their feet and when their Badgers needed a little boost.

-I did ask someone just walking around a couple questions about where to go for food and for a certain section, and the group of three stopped and helped me.
-The fans are nice enough where you can sit anywhere in the arena and be able to strike up conversation about the game with whoever you're next to.
+I did ask someone just walking around a couple of questions about where to go for food and for a certain section, and the group of three stopped and helped me.
+The fans are nice enough where you can sit anywhere in the arena and be able to strike up a conversation about the game with whoever you’re next to.

 Something else that was underrated for me was the lack of movement during timeouts and the game.
 Fans are here to watch Badgers basketball and they focus on that.
-Even during media timeouts there were not that many fans moving around to go to the bathroom or get food.
+Even during media timeouts, there were not that many fans moving around to go to the bathroom or get food.